OHSHIT botnet campaign

 grep -E '(bachekuni|ohshit\.(arm|mips|arc|spc|sh4|m68k|ppc|x86)|genddos\.st)'

-events for all executed shell commands.
 Each session is indexed in a time-series event store.

 This report covers 4,334 events matching bachekuni or